YogeshSingh1111/python_practice_1/README.md

-This is my repository for storing all my code, while following a lear to program series by Derek Banas on Youtube
+This is my repository for storing all my tutorial codes, while following a learn to program series by Derek Banas on Youtube.